ON-CAMPUS | SATURDAY 5:30 pm

 Spiritual Care Ministry

-A columbarium offers a final resting place to members of the Prince of Peace community and comfort to the living.
-It is a visible sign that the Prince of Peace community cares for its members.
+A columbarium offers a final resting place to folks in the Prince of Peace community and comfort to the living.
+It is a visible sign that the Prince of Peace cares for its community.
 A columbarium is an option for cremated remains, providing an economical, theologically sound and environmentally friendly option for burial.

 A columbarium is an above‐ground structure containing multiple niches (a compartment holding the sealed urn(s) with the cremated remains) which provides a final resting place.